 I joined the Photographs department of the National Portrait Gallery in 2000 as Assistant Curator.
 Some of the displays that I curated as such include Seizing an Instant: Photographs by Roger Mayne (2004), John Gay: Portraits in Print (2006), Private View: British Pop and the 60s Art Scene (2007) and Jazz in London: Photographs by Walter Hanlon (2008).
-In 2009 I was appointed Associate Curator for the exhibition and publication Ida Kar: Bohemian Photographer (2011).
+In 2009 I was appointed Associate Curator for the exhibition and publication Ida Kar: Bohemian Photographer (2011) and since January 2016 my post prioritises acquisitions and the collection.
 I studied BA Hons Fine Art at Wimbledon School of Art (1994-8), writing my dissertation on the work of Alberto Giacometti and Germaine Richier and the concerns of Existentialism.

 Whilst at the National Portrait Gallery I have developed my interest in post-war photography and culture.
 The research that I undertook for the exhibition of the work of Ida Kar, a photographer of Armenian origin, portraying artists and writers in London and Paris in the 1950s and 1960s, led to a specific interest in this period and milieu.
-I am currently working on a centenary display to mark the birth of Vivien Leigh, to open at the Gallery in November 2013.
+I am taking part in the Tate conference Exhibiting Art in Post War Britain , January 2016.

 Ida Kar: Bohemian Photographer (NPG, 2011), Ida Kar: Portraits of F.N.
 Souza (Grosvenor Vadhera, 2011).